Regulation

 2.09 Other Reimbursable and Non-Reimbursable Expenses

-1. Retirement Boards may reimburse Board Members or Board staff members for the following items:
+1. Retirement boards may reimburse board members or board staff members for the following items:

-a) gratuities paid in accordance with local custom;
+1. gratuities paid in accordance with local custom;

-c) internet connections charges;
+3. internet connection charges;

-2. Retirement Boards shall not reimburse Board Members or Board staff members for the following items:
+2. Retirement boards shall not reimburse board members or board staff members for the following items:

-a) personal expenses, for example, in-room movies, mini-bar charges, gym fees, entertainment or recreational expenses, laundry and dry cleaning;
+1. personal expenses, for example, in-room movies, mini-bar charges, gym fees, entertainment or recreational expenses, laundry and dry cleaning, spa visits, or payments for alcoholic beverages.

 2.10 Cash Advances

-If personal travel is combined with Board related travel, the personal portion of the travel and related expenses will be clearly identified and paid for by the traveler.
-Travel expenses or any other expenses incurred by a spouse, relative, friend or other individual accompanying a Board Member or Board staff member will be considered to be personal travel and will, in no event, be a proper expense of the Retirement Board.
+If personal travel is combined with board related travel, the personal portion of the travel and relatedexpenses will be clearly identified and paid for by the traveler.
+Travel expenses or any other expenses incurred by a spouse, relative, friend, or other individual accompanying a board member or board staff member will be considered to be personal travel and will, in no event, be a proper expense of theretirement board.

 2.13 Payments or Reimbursements for Expenses by Third Parties

-2. In instances where a Retirement Board Member or Board staff member participates in a legitimate speaking engagement, the Board shall pay all costs and expenses related to such speaking engagement, provided, that the Board Member or Board staff member complies with all of the Board’s travel regulations.
-The Board may accept reimbursement for such travel-related expenses of a Board Member or a member of the Board’s staff from the third party, only under the following limited circumstances:
+2. In instances where a retirement board member or board staff member participates in a legitimate speaking engagement, the board shall pay all costs and expenses related to such speaking engagement, provided, that the board member or board staff member complies with all of the board's travel regulations.
+The board may accept reimbursement for such travel related expenses of a board member or a member of the board's staff from the third party, only under the following limited circumstances:

-a) A Board Member or a Board staff member may participate in legitimate speaking engagements in connection with their positions on the Retirement Board or as a member of the Board’s staff and the Board may accept reimbursements from third parties necessary to cover travel-related costs for such engagements.
+a) A board member or a board staff member may participate in legitimate speaking engagements in connection with their positions on the retirement board or as a member of the board's staff and the board may accept reimbursements from third parties necessary to covertravel related costs for such engagements.

 b) Acceptance of an honorarium or any other form of compensation is strictly prohibited.